 - the a(x) terms are any linearly independent function of x such that λ is linear in the parameters θ.
 The a(x) are generally not linear in x, but are linearly independent of each other. - In this case, an analytic solution for the estimators and their variances exists.
-The estimators will be unbiased from the MVB condition regardless of the number of measurements and the pdf of the individual measurements.
+The estimators will be unbiased from the minimum variance bound condition regardless of the number of measurements and the PDF of the individual measurements.